Guru Jambheshwar University of Science and Technology: Academic programmes

+The university offers a range of academic programmes and courses at post-graduate and undergraduate level.
+A Medical College, on 30 acres at GJU campus at Hisar, under centrally-sponsored scheme was announced in June 2023.

 Credit-based systems of examinations

 The university switched to a credit-based system for all courses in 2006-07.
 The prominent features of the credit-based system are the process of continuous evaluation of a student's performance and flexibility to allow the students to progress at an optimum pace suited to individual ability and convenience, subject to fulfilling minimum requirement for continuation.

 Rankings

 GJUS&T was ranked in the 101-150 band overall in India by National Institutional Ranking Framework (NIRF) in 2021, 88th among universities and 27 in the pharmacy ranking.